jyutzler/Bridge-Systems/StrongOpenings/1Diamond/slar.md

 ### 1♠ Response
 Shows a number of weak and intermediate hand types:
    * 5+ hearts 0-7 HCP
-   * four-card major 5-7 HCP or an A
+   * four-card major 4-7 HCP
-   * balanced 5-7 HCP or an A
+   * balanced 4-7 HCP
    * balanced 10-11 HCP with no 4CM

 Opener's rebids: